Emmanuels-Data/Emmanuels-Data/README.md

 ## 👋 Hi,
 ## Call me Emmanuel
-### I am a passionate Data Engineer and Data Analyst with a strong background in transforming raw data into actionable insights.
+### I am a passionate Technical Data Analyst with a strong background in transforming raw data into actionable insights.
 With a keen eye for detail and a love for problem-solving, I thrive on turning complex data into meaningful information.

 ### Skills
 ### Programming Languages: Python, SQL, R